This document answers the following questions about the allele summary report:

 When you access the allele summary from a gene/marker detail report, the marker symbol, name and, MGI identifier appear in a box at the top of the page.

-You'll also find a line of text near the top that reports the number of unique alleles matching your query, and, in parentheses, the number of genes or markers represented by those alleles.
-For example, if a query returns three different alleles of the same marker, this line would read
+You'll also find a line of text near the top that reports the number of unique alleles matching your query.
+For example, if a query returns 122 different alleles, this line would read

 Table columns summarize information about the alleles matching your query.
-Your sort option (from the query form) determines the presentation order.
 The results appear in some or all of the following fields (depending on your query form choices).

 Gene; Allele Name